LucaSain/Engineering-in-Foreign-Languages/Electrical Engineering/Semester I/Homeworks/HW1/HW1.md

 Now we have the values for the voltage on the chords.
 Let's draw the graph of voltages
 ![[HW1 2023-10-21 20.41.38.excalidraw]]
-Our values also verifies TKII applied on the outer, bigger loop along with any other loops from the graph.
+Our values also verifies TKII applied on the outer, bigger loop along with any other loops from the graph.👍👍👍
 	3+0-3+4-3-1=0 true

 ### Tellgen's theorem
-Finally we should draw the receiv
+Finally we should draw the receiver/generator convention graph and check the Tellgen's Theorem for it.